johnathanvman/F6/index.md

 						}
 					}
 					if(Math.random()<.75 || Entry == "jaw"){
-						Entrys[Entrys.length-1] += choose([", and I let her drop to the ground.",", and I guide her to the ground.",", and I gently lower her to the ground.",".
-I give her a nudge and watch her fall to the ground."])
+						Entrys[Entrys.length-1] += choose([", and I let her drop to the GROUND.",", and I guide her to the GROUND.",", and I gently lower her to the GROUND.",".
+I give her a nudge and watch her fall to the GROUND."])

 						if(Math.random()<.5){
 							Entrys[Entrys.length-1] += choose([" She looks back at me"," She yelps when I tug her closer.
 She looks back"," She sighs"," She says its fine"," She turns, and gives me an understanding nod"," She looks back and bites her lip.
 She gives me a nod"," She just lays there"," She looks around frantically"," She looks back and pouts"])